sktime/sktime/GOVERNANCE.rst

 Any maintainer is expected to give up their role if they can no longer fulfil their responsibilities.
 If a  maintainer fails to fulfil their responsibilities in given time frame, the maintainer loses their role and all rights that come with it.

-Note that authors and maintainers do not own the algorithms or files they contributed or maintain. sktime is an open-source project, and all code is contributed under our 3-clause-BSD license.
+Note that authors and maintainers do not *own* the algorithms or files they contributed or maintain. sktime is an open-source project, and all code is contributed under our 3-clause-BSD license.
 By contributing to sktime, ownership is transferred to all sktime developers and the project as a whole.

 Curation and inclusion criteria for algorithms
 ----------------------------------------------

-Curation is about which contributions do we accept and in which case do we remove contributions again.
+Curation is about how we select contributions, which criteria we use in order to decide which contributions to include, and in which cases we deprecate and remove contributions.

 We have the following guidelines:

 * We only consider published algorithms which have been shown to be competitive in comparative benchmarking studies or practically useful in applied projects.
 A technique that provides a clear-cut improvement (e.g. an enhanced data structure or a more efficient approximation technique) on a widely-used method will also be considered for inclusion.
 * From the algorithms or techniques that meet the above criteria, only those which fit well within the current framework and API of sktime are accepted.
 For extending current frameworks and API, see the [process for major changes]().